-- 1/4 cup roasted pepitas
+- ¼ cup pepitas roasted & salted

-- 4 small sprigs rosemary optional
+- 4 small rosemary sprigs optional

 To make cashew cream

-- In a blender, combine the soaked and drained raw cashews, 1/2 cup water, nutritional yeast flakes, white miso paste, garlic, and salt.
+- In a high-speed blender, combine raw cashews, water, nutritional yeast flakes, white miso paste, garlic, and salt.
 Blend until smooth and creamy, stopping occasionally to scrape down the sides as needed.
-Refrigerate the cashew cream until you're ready to assemble the polenta stacks.
+(Don't have a high-speed blender?
+See recipe notes for workarounds.)

 To make BBQ delicata squash